MicrosoftDocs/windows-dev-docs/windows-apps-src/globalizing/using-mrt-for-converted-desktop-apps-and-games.md

 <img src="images\editing-application-info.png"/>
 <img src="images\editing-packaging-info.png"/>

-<h3>Step 1.2: Build PRI file, make an AppX package, and verify it's working</h3>
+### Step 1.2: Build PRI file, make an AppX package, and verify it's working

 You should now be able to build the `.pri` file and deploy the application to verify that the correct information (in your default language) is appearing in the Start Menu.

 If you're building in Visual Studio, simply press `Ctrl+Shift+B` to build the project and then right-click on the project and choose `Deploy` from the context menu.